kstenschke/doShell/README.md

 ### File manipulation

-All file manipulations commands output the manipulated file contents.
+All file manipulation commands output the manipulated file contents.
 To over/write results back to files, you can use the shell redirection operator ``>``.